 Salt, wind and sixty-year-old roofs

-Plymouth’s weather is hard on roofing.
-Salt-laden wind off the Sound, driving rain and long wet winters strip the surface of asbestos cement faster than the same sheets weather inland.
-The city’s post-war rebuilding years and the industrial growth that followed left a wide band of workshops, depots, marine trade units and trading-estate buildings roofed in corrugated asbestos cement, and most of them are now well past the service life their makers ever imagined.
+Plymouth weather is brutal on a roof.
+We see salt-laden wind off the Sound, driving rain and long, wet winters strip the surface of asbestos cement sheets far quicker than the same sheets weather inland.
+The city’s post-war rebuilding and the industrial growth that followed left a wide band of workshops, depots, marine trade units and trading estate buildings roofed in corrugated asbestos cement.
+Most of them are now well past the service life their makers ever imagined.
 The result is familiar: porous sheets, green growth, weeping fixings and a roof that still holds its shape but no longer keeps the weather out reliably.
-None of that automatically makes the roof unsafe, but it does make it a roof that needs a decision rather than another decade of neglect.
+None of that automatically makes the roof unsafe, but it does make it a roof that needs a decision, not another decade of neglect.

 What the law actually asks of you

 The Control of Asbestos Regulations 2012 are often misread as a demand to remove asbestos wherever it is found.
-They are not.
+They aren’t.
 Regulation 4 places a duty to manage on whoever is responsible for maintaining non-domestic premises: identify the material, record its condition, assess the risk and manage it.
-For asbestos cement roofing in sound condition, managing it in place is lawful and often the more sensible course, and sealing the surface is a recognised way of doing it.
+For asbestos cement roofing in sound condition, managing it in place is lawful and often the more sensible course.
+Sealing the surface is a recognised way of doing it.
 An encapsulated roof, documented and monitored, sits squarely within a compliant management plan for a Plymouth workshop or industrial unit.
-The duty also requires you to pass information about the materials to anyone liable to disturb them, which is one more reason a clear photographic record of the roof’s condition earns its keep.
+The duty also requires you to pass information about the materials to anyone liable to disturb them.
+That’s one more reason a clear photographic record of the roof’s condition earns its keep.

 Encapsulation against removal: the practical comparison